-The constant debate over dual nationality and the legality of the 'optional model' finally led the grand coalition in 2014 to significantly ease the 'option duty' and to exempt a vast majority of ius soli children.
+In December 2014 the aforementioned significant easing of the 'option duty' to a significant degree and the exception of a vast majority of ius soli children came into force.
 Whilst the 'option duty' has not been abolished in general, in its amended version it applies only to ius soli 'children' who were not been raised in Germany.
 Children who were born and raised in Germany do not have to opt between German and their foreign nationality.
-[Section 29 para.
-1a of the Nationality Act stipulates that a person must have fulfilled eight years of residence in Germany before turning 21, have attended a German school for at least six years, have graduated from a German school or completed a professional education in Germany to count as having been 'raised in Germany.'
+Section 29 para.
+1a of the Nationality Act stipulates that a person must have fulfilled eight years of residence in Germany before turning 21, have attended a German school for at least six years, have graduated from a German school or completed a professional education in Germany to count as having been 'raised in Germany'.
 The new law acknowledges sociological membership in various ways.
 Even if none of the enumerated criteria are satisfied, a ius soli 'child' may still be able to prove a comparable close link to Germany.
 However, this requires that the duty to opt would impose a particular hardship in the individual case.
 Under the new 'optional model', the citizenship administration will have to decide on a case-by-case basis whether a child is exempt from the 'option duty' and can keep both citizenships.

-Accordingly, the new Section 34 requires the registry offices to provide citizenship authorities with the necessary information to decide whether or not the duty to opt applies in a particular case.
+Accordingly, the new Section 34 requires registry offices to provide citizenship authorities with the necessary information to decide whether or not the duty to opt applies in a particular case.
 This includes inter alia information concerning previous addresses in Germany and the dates when the person moved to Germany or left Germany for the last time respectively.

-The latest amendment of the 'optional model' has again enhanced the acceptance of dual nationality in Germany.
+The latest amendment of the 'option model' has again enhanced the acceptance of dual nationality in Germany.
 However, there remain elements in German nationality law which seek to limit the effects of dual nationality in the long run.
 Already in its 2000 reform, the German legislator abolished the so-called national clause (Inlandsklausel).
 Since 1 January 2000, the acquisition of a foreign nationality based on an application leads to the automatic loss of German nationality even if the national retains domicile on German territory.
 In contrast, according to the former legal situation, German nationality was lost only when the national did not keep his or her habitual residence in Germany (see Section 25 para.
 1 of the Imperial Nationality Act).
-Second, automatic loss of German nationality also results from voluntary entry in a foreign army without permission of the German Ministry of Defence, if the national possesses the nationality of this foreign state in addition to his or her German nationality.
+45 Second, automatic loss of German nationality also results from voluntary entry in a foreign army without permission of the German Ministry of Defence, if the national possesses the nationality of this foreign state in addition to his or her German nationality.